mongodb/docs-app-services/source/includes/trigger-project-expression.rst

 A :manual:`$project </reference/operator/aggregation/project>`
 expression that selects a subset of fields from each event in the change stream.
-You can use this to :ref:`optimize the trigger's execution
+You can use this to optimize the trigger's execution.
-<database-triggers-project-expression>`.

 The expression is an object that maps the name of fields in the change event to either a ``0``, which excludes the field, or a ``1``, which